Cook, Learn, and Share to Fight Hunger.

 The cookie dough will be sticky after processing.
 It will harden during the following resting time in the fridge.

-Every time when I see the word “natural” on any product it sets off an internal alert.
-But most people are satisfied enough to just buy it because they believe that if product includes the word “natural” it is a good product.
+Be aware of natural.
+This term can be both correct and misused.
+Every time I see the word “natural” on any product, it sets off my alert.
+But most people are satisfied enough to just buy it because they believe that if the product includes the word “natural,” it is a good product.
 A lot of people also confuse the word “natural” with the word “organic”, which leads them to even bigger confusion.

 2. Resting time: